slegras/EBAI2017/hands-on/hands-on.md

 ```
 > SRR576933_fastqc.html  SRR576933_fastqc.zip

-6. Download the HTML file SRR576933_fastqc.html on your local machine (either with ssh or the program you used to upload your data on the server).
-Using a bash command it would look like this.
+6. Download the HTML file SRR576933_fastqc.html on your local machine (either with ` scp ` or Cyberduck).
+Using ` scp ` it would look like this:
 ```bash
 ## Go to the location where you want to put the data on your computer
 cd <path>